-Call for proposals to the Nordic Energy Outlooks programme
+Call for proposals to the Nordic Energy Outlooks Program

-The call for proposals for the Nordic Energy Outlooks - Nordic energy system research Programme (NEOs) is open.
-The programme is financed by Nordic Energy Research together with The Research…
+The call for proposals for the Nordic Energy Outlooks - Nordic energy system research Program (NEOs) is open.
+The program is financed by Nordic Energy Research together with The Research…

-The call for proposals for the Nordic Energy Outlooks – Nordic energy system research Programme (NEOs) is open.
-The programme is financed by Nordic Energy Research together with The Research Council of Norway, The Danish Energy Agency, and The Swedish Energy Agency.
+The call for proposals for the Nordic Energy Outlooks – Nordic energy system research Program (NEOs) is open.
+The program is financed by Nordic Energy Research together with The Research Council of Norway, The Danish Energy Agency, and The Swedish Energy Agency.

 The aim of the call is to create a forum for collaboration between different groups and institutions researching Nordic energy systems.

 The Programme will add Nordic and national value by:

 - Strengthening Nordic cooperation in this field, creating links and facilitating knowledge tranfers between national expert groups.
 The Nordic energy system is highly interconnected, analyses of energy systems must build not only on knowledge of the national systems but also neighbouring systems